-This policy is based on the template first sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
-It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-It has been revised annually in line with all KCSIE revisions (Next Revision date July 2021).
+This policy was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+It has been revised annually in line with all KCSIE revisions (Next Revision date August 2022).

-This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges.
-September 2020 and January 2021.
+This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges September 2021.

-Bishop Cornish CEVA Primary School
+Bishop Cornish CofE VA Primary School

-Keeping Children Safe in Education Child Protection and Safeguarding Policy "Safeguarding is everyone's responsibility"
+Keeping Children Safe in Education Child Protection and Safeguarding Policy

+"Safeguarding is everyone's responsibility"